-7.17 Additional areas have been identified that may, in the future, require further consideration.
+7.15 Additional areas have been identified that may, in the future, require further consideration.
 In particular the Russell Centre (referred to elsewhere in this Framework) and the site known locally as Billingtons on the east side of the railway.
-Whilst these sites are not currently covered by this Planning Framework and Masterplan, the Council would support the redevelopment of the Russell Centre as a future phase of the regeneration of Flitwick Town Centre.
-Similarly, the Council would welcome discussions with the owners of the site on Station Ro ad adjacent to the railway where there may be opport unities for development which could contribute to the role and function of t he Town Centre.
-Furthermore the Council would support redevelopment of existing buildings of adjoining sites that contribute to the regeneration process, where appropriate, such as the High Street area.
+Whilst these sites are not currently proposed for redevelopment, the Council would support the redevelopment of the Russell Centre as a future phase of the regeneration of Flitwick Town Centre.
+Similarly, the Council would welcome discussions with the owners of the site on Station Road adjacent to the railway where there may be opportunities for development which could contribute to the role and function of the Town Centre.
+Furthermore the Council would support redevelopment of existing buildings on adjoining sites that contribute to the regeneration process, where appropriate, such as the High Street area.
 Refurbishment/rebuilding of adjacent buildings to upgrade their appearance and overall quality are also encouraged.